-Your WordPress theme plays a key role in your site’s SEO responsiveness.
+Your WordPress theme plays a crucial role in your site’s SEO responsiveness.
 If your beautiful theme is generating poorly coded HTML, then it could affect your site’s performance on search engines.

-When you enabled your theme with one of the many good SEO plugins, then your site is one of the most SEO-friendly CMS’ around.
+When you enabled your theme with one of the many useful SEO plugins, then your site becomes eligible to rank on Google SERP’s.

 It could be problematic for learners to evaluate a theme’s source code on their own.

-A good technique is to install an extension for the Chrome browser, such as MozBar or SEO Site Tools, to run some speedy SEO checks on a theme’s demo.
+A good technique is to install an extension for the Chrome browser, such as MozBar or SEO Site Tools, to run some quick SEO checks on a theme’s demo.

 You can also see if the page creates proper HTML5 by testing it with W3C Markup Validation service.